AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/basics/search-for-items-in-workfront-library.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: library-basics
-title: Search for items in Workfront Library
+title: Search for items in [!DNL Workfront] Library
-description: If your Workfront Library administrator set up content metadata, you can quickly find the content you want by searching for names and metadata.
-For more information about metadata, see Overview of metadata in Workfront Library.
+description: If your [!DNL Workfront] Library administrator set up content metadata, you can quickly find the content you want by searching for names and metadata.
+For more information about metadata, see Overview of metadata in [!DNL Workfront] Library.
 feature: Workfront Library, Digital Content and Documents
 exl-id: cbd0b2f7-58c2-4fec-9d0a-0fb5e8ed325a
 ---
-# Search for items in Workfront Library
+# Search for items in [!DNL Workfront] Library

-If your Workfront Library administrator set up content metadata, you can quickly find the content you want by searching for names and metadata.
-For more information about metadata, see [Overview of metadata in Workfront Library](../../../workfront-library/administration-and-setup/metadata/metadata-overview.md).
+If your [!DNL Workfront] Library administrator set up content metadata, you can quickly find the content you want by searching for names and metadata.
+For more information about metadata, see [Overview of metadata in [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/metadata/metadata-overview.md).

 ## Understand searching for content

-You can search Workfront Library and the entire Workfront platform for items to which you have permissions.
+You can search [!DNL Workfront] Library and the entire [!DNL Workfront] platform for items to which you have permissions.
 Portal users can search only for items in the portal.

 You can search for the following items: